Updated June 2, 2026

 What is the Authority Flywheel?

 Answer: The Authority Flywheel is the self-reinforcing cycle by which published thought leadership generates visibility, visibility generates inbound opportunities, those opportunities generate new insights and experiences, and those insights feed the next round of published content — each rotation building more momentum than the last.
 The flywheel starts slowly and requires disproportionate early effort.
-But as AI systems begin citing your content (brands cited in AI Overviews see 35% more organic clicks), as journalists start quoting you, and as buyers arrive pre-sold by content encountered across multiple channels, the effort required per unit of authority gained drops dramatically while the commercial output compounds.
+But as AI systems begin citing your content (brands cited in AI Overviews see roughly 35% more organic clicks than uncited brands), as journalists start quoting you, and as buyers arrive pre-sold by content encountered across multiple channels, the effort required per unit of authority gained can drop substantially while the commercial output compounds.

 The flywheel metaphor comes from Jim Collins' concept in Good to Great, but Phantom IQ applies it specifically to executive authority building: the mechanism by which each piece of published thought leadership makes the next piece easier to place, more widely read, and more commercially productive.
 Understanding the flywheel is the difference between viewing thought leadership as a cost center and viewing it as a compounding asset.